-Note: Due the group work nature of this course, in order to show that you have individually learned the material, you must pass the final exam to pass the course.
-If your grade on the final exam is less than 50%, then your overall course grade will be equal to the mark that you received on the final exam.
-If your final exam grade is greater than or equal to 50%, your course grade is determined by the scheme above.
+Note: Due the online group work nature of this course, to show that you have individually learned the material, you must pass the final project to pass the course.
+If your grade on the final exam is less than 50%, then your overall course grade will be equal to the mark that you received on the project.
+If your project grade is greater than or equal to 50%, your course grade is determined by the scheme above.